 Listing 20 shows the Python code for the MitosisDataPrinterSteppable steppable, which prints the mitosis data to the user's screen.

-Listing 20: Python code for the MitosisDataPrinter steppable written in the file cellsort_2D_field_modules.py.
+diffusing-field-based cell-growth simulation, saved in the file 'cellsort_2D_field_modules.py'.
 The steppable prints the cell-division history for dividing cells (see Figure 18).